JasmineKobata/Javascript-Project/README.md

 - Animations for moving/ugrading/attacking
 - Tutorial Mode
 - AI for solo play
-- Sockets for remote gameplay
+- Sockets for remote multiplayer